 Labour availability is a massive concern with the cost of labour almost doubling.
 During the harvest season in September few pickers were on the field.
-While the of salaries.
-The harvest season starts in midcrop was good, the labour issue has led to an increase in price.
+While the crop was good, the labour issue has led to an increase in price.